wp-plugins/locations/readme.txt

 1. This is the Add New Location Page.
 2. This is the List of Locations - from here you can Edit or Delete a Location.
 3. This is a demo of a Location from the user side, with a map displayed.
+4. This is the Single Location Widget.
+5. This is the List of Locations Widget.
+6. This is the Store Locator Widget.

 == Changelog ==

+= 1.12 =
+* Adds Store Locator Widget.
+* Minor Store Locator updates and fixes.

 = 1.11.2 =
 * Compatibilty updates for WordPress 4.3 (widget constructors)